nevanscott/happybaby/_src/extra.md

 section: extra
 ---

 Have you ever wanted to be in a movie?
 We’re looking for people with some time on their hands to help fill our scenes.
+We're looking for all ages and all races (one of our scenes takes place in a full movie theater).
+There are also the standard diner scenes, etc.

 For our most extensive, extra-heavy scene, we’re looking for young African-American and Latino males, preferably over 18, who can pass for 13-18.
 We are also looking for a few Caucasian males who can play in this age range.

-If you’re interested, please contact April TK at TK.
+If you’re interested, please contact April Xiong at [april.xiong@gmail.com](mailto:april.xiong@gmail.com).

-Check below, and check this page often to see when and where we’ll need people!
-You can also follow <a href="https://twitter.com/HappyBabyMovie"><cite>Happy Baby</cite> on Twitter</a> for complete extras updates.
+You can also follow Happy Baby [on Twitter](https://twitter.com/HappyBabyMovie) for complete extras updates.

-The following scenes (times specified) will require extras:

-- Scene 1 (Date, Time, and Place)
-- Scene 2 (Date, Time, and Place)
-- Etc. Etc. Etc.